WillEStokes/Needle_controller-mbed/README.md

 Read multi-channel differential data using an mbed FRDM K64F board with a Mikroe ADC 18 Click board.

-This is a C++ driver for an mbed FRDM K64F device which handles all the sensor measurements in a bespoke laboratory needle-insertion test system.
+This is a C++ driver for an mbed FRDM K64F device equipped with a Mikroe Arduino Uno Shield and Mikroe ADC 18 Click board, which handles all the sensor measurements in a bespoke laboratory needle-insertion test system.
 However it can be adapted for other applications requiring reading multiple analogue input channels with wide voltage-range (+/- 10 V) at fast data rates, and/or reading multiple encoder values.

 The driver is designed to be slave to a host device which sends and receives commands via Ethernet TCP/IP.
 See `Needle_controller_tester.py` in the project root for an example of how to establish a connection and parse commands.

 ## Description

-A parent `NeedleController` class interfaces with a 24-bit Analog-to-Digital Converter (ADC) via the `ADC18` class and a Quadrature Encoder Interface (QEI) via the `QEI` class.
+A parent `NeedleController` class interfaces with a 24-bit Analog-to-Digital Converter (ADC) via the `ADC18` class and three encoders using a Quadrature Encoder Interface (QEI) via the `QEI` class.

 In the parent `NeedleController` class, the pins used to construct an instance of the `ADC18` class correspond to the pins for position 1 of the Mikroe Arduino Uno Click Shield.
 With the exception of the ready pin `rdy` which is ported to a digital pin by a simple external circuit, for greater determinism during falling edge detection.